xuganyu96/chives-exchange/chives/orderbook/README.md

     if remaining_bid.size > 0 and remaining_bid.cancelled_dttm is None:
         # If the remaining bid is not empty, then add the remaining bid to the order book
         active_orders.register(remaining_bid)

-    # Let's consider the possibilities here:
-    # TODO: Consider at what times does an order (whether the incoming order or the active order)
-    # commit to database, get mutated, or revert?
+    if remaining_bid.size > 0:
+        # incoming_bid abstracts the order as it comes in, so there is no need to commit it again;
+        # the only thing we are concerned with here is what remains of it if the remains, after
+        # counting for AON and IOC
         remaining_bid.commit()

     # Commit the transactions and clean up the order book
     for transaction in transactions: